 Research/Language Interests: German-language literature of the eighteenth through the twenty-first centuries; Gegenwartsliteratur; Bertolt Brecht and (Brechtian) theater; narratology and stylistics; the reading process; the detective/mystery genre; image-text relations; the human experience of time; Enlightenment aesthetics; semiotics; perception and synaesthesia.

-About Me: I joined the UW-Madison faculty in 1992.
-In addition to holding a Griebsch Bascom Professorship in German, I have served as Faculty Director of the Honors Program for the College of Letters & Science since 2015.
+About Me: I have been a faculty member in German since 1992 and served as Faculty Director of the Honors Program for the College of Letters & Science from 2015 to 2021.
 I teach modern German literature, literary theory, and theater, and received a UW-Madison Chancellor’s Distinguished Teaching Award in 1999.
 Between 1993 and 2017, I produced and/or directed 13 “German Plays” on campus (including plays by Handke, Dürrenmatt, Gryphius, Soeren Voima, Horváth, Fassbinder, Büchner, and others).
 I am affiliated with the Theatre Department, Interdisciplinary Theater Studies, and Visual Culture.
-2003-2007 I served as Vice President and President of the International Johann Gottfried Herder Association.
-I am Book Review Editor of the journal Monatshefte and a long-time member (and sometime Executive Council member) of the International Society for the Study of Time.
+2003-2007 I served as Vice President and President of the International Johann Gottfried Herder Association and am a long-time member (and sometime Executive Council member) of the International Society for the Study of Time.
+I have served as Book Review Editor of the journal Monatshefte continuously for two decades.
+A Griebsch Bascom Professor of German (since 2018), in 2021 I received the UW-Madison Hilldale Award for the Arts and Humanities as well as the Herder-Medaille awarded by the International Herder Society.

 Affiliated Departments: Department of Theatre and Drama, Interdisciplinary Theater Studies, Visual Culture